 “The hours for the store will be the same,” Marcus answered.

-“What progress have you made to meet your strategic hiring goals with that statement in mind?”
-Weinstein asked.
+“It would be helpful to know what progress you have made to meet your strategic hiring goals with that guiding statement in mind,” Weinstein said.

 “This is one close to our hearts,” Marcus said.